Destiney Philoxy

 Destiney Promise Philoxy (born 25 October 2000) is a Rwandan-American basketball player.

 Career

 Destiney averaged 17.4 points, 2.4 rebounds and 3.4 assists per game in the 2023 Women's Afrobasket.

 In 2023, she joined the REG Women basketball club ahead of the 2023 FIBA Africa Women's Basketball League (AWBL).

+Personal life

+Phyloxy was born in Queens to a Rwandan mother an American father.